 Jailbreak developers have released an iOS 13 jailbreak tool, but it’s currently in beta for select devices.

-Install iPadOS 13.3 for Better Security
+Install iPadOS 13.3.1 for Better Security

-If you value your security, you'll want to install iPadOS 13.3 in the near future.
+If you value your security, you'll want to install iPadOS 13.3.1 in the near future.

-iPadOS 13.3 brings 12 new security patches to your tablet.
+If you skipped iPadOS 13.3, you get its 12 security patches with your upgrade.
 You can read about each one over on Apple's security page.

-The update also adds support for NFC, USB, and Lightning FIDO2-compliant security keys in the Safari browser.
+The iPadOS 13.3 update also added support for NFC, USB, and Lightning FIDO2-compliant security keys in the Safari browser.

 If you missed iPadOS 13.2, it had 16 new security patches on board.
 You can read about them on Apple's security website.

 If you missed iPadOS 13.1.1, you get a security patch for a third-party keyboard issue.
 If you're interested in the particulars, you can read about the patch on Apple's website.

 If you passed on installing iPadOS 13.1, you get another patch with your iPadOS 13.3.1 update.
 You can learn more about it right here.